clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

 Now you can start the httpd server:

-    $ sudo systemctl start httpd
+    # systemctl start httpd

 If you hit problems with localhost ssl certs missing, move `/etc/httpd/conf.d/ssl.conf` into `/etc/httpd/conf.d/ssl.conf.off`.

-Now make sure fred belongs to `packager` group:
+We will now create two users that will carry out all the non-privileged tutorial actions.
+User **joe** will be responsible for all client operations (i.e. cloning/pushing) and user **admin** will be responsible for all server operations (i.e. setting up a new package repo or chilling out).
+Both **joe** and **admin** need to belong `packager` group that got created by installing the dist-git package.

+    # useradd admin -G packager
-    $ sudo usermod fred -G packager
+    # useradd joe -G packager

-This will allow you to upload tarballs to DistGit's lookaside cache as well as push changes.
-Just to enable uploading, you could also go to `/etc/dist-git/dist-git.conf` and set `disable_group_check = True` in `[upload]` section.

-That's it for the lookaside cache configuration.
-For the server-side configuration, there is very few things missing.
+There is very few things missing.
 First, start dist-git.socket service so that `git://` protocol works for anonymous read-only access:

-    $ sudo systemctl start dist-git.socket
+    # systemctl start dist-git.socket
+    # systemctl status dist-git.socket  # state should be "active (listening)"

+Now make sure sshd is up and running which we will use for authorized Git read/write access.

+To install sshd on Fedora, run:

+    # dnf install openssh-server

+To install it on EPEL, run:

+    # yum install openssh-server

+Then finally:

+    # systemctl start sshd
+    # systemctl status sshd  # state should be "active (running)"

-And also let's configure public key access to localhost for user fred:
+And also let's configure public key access to localhost for user joe:

+    # su joe

+    joe@localhost / $ cd
-    $ ssh-keygen
+    joe@localhost ~ $ ssh-keygen # press enter on everything
-    $ cat .ssh/id_rsa.pub >> .ssh/authorized_keys
+    joe@localhost ~ $ cat .ssh/id_rsa.pub >> .ssh/authorized_keys
-    $ chmod 600 .ssh/authorized_keys
+    joe@localhost ~ $ chmod 600 .ssh/authorized_keys
+    joe@localhost ~ $ ssh localhost # should work after typing 'yes'

 Now for the client part, install the `rpkg` package.
 On Fedora, you can just invoke:

-    $ sudo dnf install rpkg
+    # dnf install rpkg

-On EPEL6 or EPEL7, you can install the rpkg package from a copr repository:
+On EPEL, you can install the rpkg package from a copr repository:

-    $ sudo yum install yum-plugin-copr
+    # yum install yum-plugin-copr
-    $ sudo yum copr enable clime/rpkg-util
+    # yum copr enable clime/rpkg-util
-    $ sudo yum install rpkg
+    # yum install rpkg

 Now put the following configuration into ``/etc/rpkg.conf``: